 Reliable storage carrot.
 Conventional seed with NOP-compliant pelleting.

-Medium-long, 7–8", roots are uniform, thick, slightly tapered, and blunt, with a medium core and average internal color.
-The flavor is good fresh, and tops the charts after long-term storage.
+Medium-long, 7–8" roots are uniform, thick, slightly tapered, and blunt.
+Excellent eating quality both fresh and after long-term storage, with juicy texture and sweet, complex flavor.
 A great choice for fall and winter harvest.
-Heavy, tall tops.
-High resistance to alternaria blight and powdery mildew; and intermediate resistance to cavity spot, bacterial blight, and cercospora blight.
+Tops are vigorous, fast, and healthy which makes for better field-holding ability and easier mechanical harvesting.
+High resistance to Alternaria blight and powdery mildew; and intermediate resistance to cavity spot, bacterial blight, and Cercospora blight.
 Heavy Nantes type.
 Avg.
-23,700 seeds/lb.
+16,800 seeds/lb.
 Packet: 250 seeds.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.